rawls238/react-experiments/README.md

 and the application logic to implement this experiment would effectively be an if statement around the two UIs.

-Building off this, this library provides two ways to implement UI experiments using the Experiment component:
+Building off this, this library provides two ways to implement UI experiments.
+Both methods use the Experiment component:

 ### Parametrizations

-The Experiment component by default passes down experiment parameters to its immediate children as props.
-It also makes the experiment parameters available to all its descendants using context.
+The Experiment component by default passes down experiment parameters to its immediate children as props under ```experimentParameters``` and to all its descendants using context.
+Likewise, any props passed into

 This plays very nicely with the first type of experimental parameters specified above.
 Here is an example of this: